tynopet/homework/homework-47/page4.md

   B.
     1. Bilingualism is an advantage in today's world.
     2. My mother is fluent in several languages - she is really clever.
-    3. I wish I could use language accuracy.
+    3. I wish I could use language more accurate.
 I make a lot of mistakes.
     4. What is your mother tongue?
 You sound German.
     5. He always feels like a foreigner in his own country because he hasn't lived there for years.
     6. I don't like slang; I prefer it when people use standard English (why it?)